-A10.1 Introduction
+A9.1 INTRODUCTION

-A10.1.1 This Test Guidance is designed to determine the rate and extent to which metals and sparingly soluble metal compounds can produce soluble available ionic and other metal-bearing species in aqueous media under a set of standard laboratory conditions representative of those generally occurring in the environment.
+A9.1.1 This Test Guidance is designed to determine the rate and extent to which metals and sparingly soluble metal compounds can produce soluble available ionic and other metal-bearing species in aqueous media under a set of standard laboratory conditions representative of those generally occurring in the environment.
 Once determined, this information can be used to evaluate the short term and long term aquatic toxicity of the metal or sparingly soluble metal compound from which the soluble species came.
-This Test Guidance is the outcome of an international effort under the OECD to develop an approach for the toxicity testing and data interpretation of metals and sparingly soluble inorganic metal compounds (SSIMs) (reference 1, this annex and section A9.7 of Annex 9).
-As a result of recent meetings and discussions held within the OECD and EU, the experimental work on several metals and metal compounds upon which this Test Guidance is based has been conducted and reported (references 5 to 11, this annex).
+This Test Guidance is the outcome of an international effort under the OECD to develop an approach for the toxicity testing and data interpretation of metals and sparingly soluble inorganic metal compounds (SSIMs) $\frac{1}{(reference to Ottawa workshop (1),-this annex and to Chapter 7 of the Guidance document section A8.7 of Annex 8)}{.}$ As a result of recent meetings and discussions [references 1,2,3,4 + Chapter 7] held within the OECD and EU, the experimental work on several metals and metal compounds upon which this Test Guidance is based has been conducted and reported ([references 5 to 11,-this annex)].

-A10.1.2 The evaluation of the short term and long term aquatic toxicity of metals and sparingly soluble metal compounds is to be accomplished by comparison of (a) the concentration of the metal ion in solution, produced during transformation or dissolution in a standard aqueous medium with (b) appropriate standard ecotoxicity data as determined with the soluble metal salt (acute and chronic values).
+A9.1.2 The evaluation of the short term and long term aquatic toxicity of metals and sparingly soluble metal compounds is to be accomplished by comparison of (a) the concentration of the metal ion in solution, produced during transformation or dissolution in a standard aqueous medium with (b) appropriate standard ecotoxicity data as determined with the soluble metal salt (acute and chronic values).
 This document gives guidance for performing the transformation/dissolution tests.
-The strategy to derive an environmental hazard classification using the results of the dissolution/transformation protocol is not within the scope of this Guidance document and can be found in Annex 9, section A9.7.
+The strategy to derive an environmental hazard classification using the results of the dissolution/transformation protocol is not within the scope of this Guidance document and can be found elsewhere (ref. to Chapter 7 of the Guidance document.in Annex 8, section A8.7.

-A10.1.3 For this Test Guidance, the transformations of metals and sparingly soluble metal compounds are, within the context of the test, defined and characterized as follows:
+A9.1.3.
+For this Test Guidance, the transformations of metals and sparingly soluble metal compounds are, within the context of the test, defined and characterised as follows :

-- (a) metals, M0, in their elemental state are not soluble in water but may transform to yield the available form.
-This means that a metal in the elemental state may react with the media to form soluble cationic or anionic products, and in the process the metal will oxidize, or transform, from the neutral or zero oxidation state to a higher one; - (b) in a simple metal compound, such as an oxide or sulphide, the metal already exists in an oxidized state, so that further metal oxidation is unlikely to occur when the compound is introduced into an aqueous medium.
-However, while oxidization state may not change, interaction with the media may yield more soluble forms.
+- (a1) metals, $M^0$ , in their elemental state are not soluble in water but may transform to yield the available form.
+This means that a metal in the elemental state may react with the media to form soluble cationic or anionic products, and in the process the metal will oxidise, or transform, from the neutral or zero oxidation state to a higher one;- - (b2) in a simple metal compound, such as an oxide or sulphide, the metal already exists in an oxidised state, so that further metal oxidation is unlikely to occur when the compound is introduced into an aqueous medium.
+However, while oxidisation state may not change, interaction with the media may yield more soluble forms.
 A sparingly soluble metal compound can be considered as one for which a solubility product can be calculated, and which will yield small amount of the available form by dissolution.
-However, it should be recognized that the final solution concentration may be influenced by a number of factors, including the solubility product of some metal compounds precipitated during the transformation/dissolution test, e.g. aluminium hydroxide.
+However, it should be recognised that the final solution concentration may be influenced by a number of factors, including the solubility product of some metal compounds precipitated during the transformation/dissolution test, e.g. aluminium hydroxide.